lgorissen/k4d/lab 23/README.md

 developer@developer-VirtualBox:~/projects/k4d/lab 23$
 ```

-So, not you've seen 3 ways to create the same Secret.
+So, now you've seen 3 ways to create the same Secret.

-### Examine your Secrets
+### 23.3.2 Examine your Secrets

 Nope, I'm not a shrink.